 Evidence-based products and new technology make a difference

 At Aleris-Hamlet Fertility it is important to offer their patients both evidence-based products and new technology, which is proven to make a difference for their patients’ results.
-For example, Aleris-Hamlet Fertility offers EmbryoGlue, which is the most documented product in IVF, and the clinic has also chosen to invest in time-lapse technology by introducing EmbryoScope+, which is proven to improve success rates, but also results in a better workflow according to Helle Bendtsen: ‘I have worked with IVF for 27 years, where we have removed the embryos from the incubator to observe their development under the microscope and have had to remember the snap-shots of the embryos in our minds alone,’ she explains and adds with a smile: ‘We are now in 2019 and I think it is a great opportunity to implement new technology, which at the same time is developed based on a database on known implantation outcome.’
-Aleris-Hamlet Fertility has already treated patients with EmbryoScope+ time-lapse system and has used Guided Annotation and KIDScore decision support tools to evaluate embryos: ‘It’s intuitive and easy for us to use and just with a few clicks, we have agreed with the software about which embryo to transfer in the end,’ Helle Bendtsen says.
+For example, Aleris-Hamlet Fertility offers EmbryoGlue, which is the most documented product in IVF, and the clinic has also chosen to invest in time-lapse technology by introducing EmbryoScope+, which is proven to improve success rates, but also results in a better workflow according to Helle Bendtsen: ‘I have worked with IVF for 30 years, where we have removed the embryos from the incubator to observe their development under the microscope and have had to remember the snap-shots of the embryos in our minds alone,’ she explains and adds with a smile: ‘We are now in 2021 and I think it is a great opportunity to implement new technology, which at the same time is developed based on a database on known implantation outcome.’
+Aleris-Hamlet Fertility has treated all their customers with EmbryoScope+ time-lapse system and has used Guided Annotation and KIDScore decision support tools to evaluate embryos: ‘It’s intuitive and easy for us to use and just with a few clicks, we have agreed with the software about which embryo to transfer in the end,’ Helle Bendtsen says.

 A red thread in the vitrification process